Netherlands 12 min

 Employer taxes in the Netherlands

-• 6.75% - Heffings ZVW premie (Dutch health insurance contributions) on a maximum of 59.607 EUR of taxable base
+• 6.68%: Heffings ZVW premie (Dutch health insurance contributions)

-• 1,11% - Premie Whk gediff (Differentiated Premium Work Resumption Fund) on a maximum of 59.607 EUR of taxable base
+• 1.53%: Premie WHK gediff (Differentiated Premium Work Resumption Fund)

-• 0.50% - Uniforme opslag kinderopvang (Uniform Childcare Allowance) on a maximum of 59.607 EUR of taxable base
+• 0.50%: Uniforme opslag kinderopvang (Uniform Childcare Allowance)

 Tax rates in the Netherlands

-So, what exactly is the income tax your employees will be paying out of their paycheck?
+So, what exactly is the income tax your employees will be paying out of their paychecks?

-How much tax you’ll be paying depends on their wage bracket:
+How much tax they pay depends on their wage bracket:

-There are some other special tax issues that should be mentioned.
+There are some other special tax issues that we should mention.

 Employees’ holiday allowance pay is taxed, just as their salary is.

-The exact amount of tax depends on the salary of the employer, but it is higher than the regular tax rate.
+The exact amount of tax depends on the salary of the employer, but it’s higher than the regular tax rate.

 You can learn more about your payroll and benefit obligations on our Dutch country explorer page.